cleanlab/cleanlab/docs/source/index.rst

 cleanlab documentation
 ======================

-`cleanlab <https://github.com/cleanlab/cleanlab>`_ **automatically finds and fixes label issues in your ML datasets.**
+`cleanlab <https://github.com/cleanlab/cleanlab>`_ **automatically detects data and label issues in your ML datasets.**

-| This reduces manual work needed to fix data errors and helps train reliable ML models on noisy real-world datasets. cleanlab has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST, and other popular ML benchmarking datasets, so let's get started with yours!
+| This helps you improve your data and train reliable ML models on noisy real-world datasets. cleanlab has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST, and other popular ML benchmarking datasets.
+Beyond handling label errors, this is a comprehensive open-source library implementing many data-centric AI capabilities.
+Start using automation to improve your data in 5 minutes!

 Quickstart
 ==========